dev-abir/stackJumpClone/README.md

 # stackJumpClone
 This is a clone of the stack jump game.

-### Note : I haven't included "resources" directory which is extremely necessary to run this game, not including this due to it's size.
-You can add an issue about it if you want that directory.

 ### How to run:
 (I will provide compiled binaries from release 1)